bitcoinmw/bitcoinmw/README.md

 ## Philosophy

-BitcoinMW believes that the BTC utxo set is sacrosanct, but which code user's run is open to debate.
+BitcoinMW believes that the BTC utxo set and supply cap is sacrosanct.
+But, which code users run is open to debate.
 May the best implementation of Bitcoin win out.

 Be the change you wish to see in the world.